DHARU100/Easyfund/README.md

 Unzip the file in the email , add the folder to the Visual studio workspace.

+The project require visual studio , node js

+The process to make a file is

+npm init -y
+npm install @wdio/cli
+npm wdio cofig

+once the zipped file store in the workspacw

+Go to file -->  add to the folder to the wrokspace  ( Project will in the the Visual studio code)

+EasyFund folder (Right click on the top of the folder )---> Run in the terminal-->npx wdio run wdio.conf.js (run command to execute the project)

 The run command to run the roject:npx wdio run wdio.conf.js

 The three impotant files are: